maksudul24/rcoc_win/README.md

 - 'Alt + e' will run the code with input
 - 'Alt + i' will copy input from clipboard
 - 'Alt + p' will paste the code in current tab with added '//' to your chosen line or word (Example: it replaces "open_file;" to "//open_file;" from template.)

-Installation
+- 'Alt + m' will clear the terminal screen Installation
 ------------
 * Manual